Thursday, September 26, 2024

 ⊢ x ^ 2 = 9

-Moving the cursor past the focussing dot, placing it just before calc, shows only the sub-goal and hypothesis relevant to the first case.
+Moving the cursor past the focussing dot, placing it just before calc, shows only the hypothesis relevant to the first case.

 1 goal